iddan/site/data/blog/cafes.md

 ## Lisbon

-_I visited Lisbon in 2022 and fell in love with the city, and it's local coffee scene which is both unpretentious yet rich_
+_I visited Lisbon with my mom in 2022 and fell in love with the city, and it's local coffee scene which is both unpretentious yet rich_

 ### [Simpli Coffee](https://simpli.pt/en/home/)